CrawlingCypher/FirstReactApp/README.md

 Taking the basics of my HTML, CSS and javascript I wanted to be able to start learning a frontend framework.

 With this project I was able to learn the fudementals of react and use of component for reusability.
 That is shown with seperate tasks I have made.
-Each task in inside a bigger component called Tasks.
+Each task is inside a bigger component called Tasks.
 I understand how to use destructuring to pass in props.
 I have used a range of hooks such as useStateand use Effect.